 There would be minor administrative impacts associated with the action alternatives.
 These impacts would be related to outreach, education and rulemaking.
-However, the administrative impacts are expected to be reduced from the status quo as it will allow for greater flexibility for the fishermen with less involvement from the regional office and law enforcement.
+However, the administrative impacts are expected to be reduced from the status quo as it would allow for greater flexibility for the fishermen with less involvement from the regional office and law enforcement.

-4.10 Action 10 Modify the small vessel sub-zone restriction
+4.10 Action 10 Elimination of the Small-Vessel Sub-Zone